jangrudo/ai-apocalypse/article.md

 incorrect.
 Such “wrong” answers are called “hallucinations” (or, somewhat more rarely, “confabulations”) of the LLMs.
-Quite often such hallucinations can be explained by the fact that some answers may be simply missing from the LLM’s training data, and also by the way in which the LLMs are typically trained, which favors guessing over careful thinking \[[Hallucinations][Hallucinations]\].
+Quite often such hallucinations can be explained by the fact that some answers may be simply missing from the LLM’s training data, and also by the way in which the LLMs are typically trained, which favors guessing over “honesty”
+\[[Hallucinations][Hallucinations]\].
 In other cases, they might be explained by insufficient training, or by failed attempts to “stuff” info the model a larger data set than its parameter space could potentially fit.
 It has been a common metaphor to describe this second type of LLM hallucinations in terms of “compression artifacts”, i. e.